5 Steps to GDPR compliance with SDR

 5. Plan of action

 Under the GDPR, individuals have a lot more control over their personal data.
 Consequently, businesses must have a detailed plan on how they will obtain legal consent from individuals regarding their data, how they will delete or transfer a customer’s data securely and how best to communicate a data breach.
-Efficiently planning this in advance of May 2018 will minimise risk to your data and build a mutual trust between your clients and company.
+This will minimise risk to your data and build a mutual trust between your clients and company.